jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Prefer to stay off the grid to avoid the risk of the Merchant Princes.
 Jabol likes to behead people that cross him.
   - Fire Finger, controlled by Taradon folk (maybe treasure there)
   - Village of the Grung-Dung-Lung (Grung)
-- Minstrel in the corner
+- Notice a minstrel in the corner as well.
 - Roll a D8 to see who is in the bar (few people in the party but specifically MERMAN!)
-  - Corvil Aronav (Triton Cleric): Long blue hair
-  - Tiefling: Dark Purple and Blacks
   - Few clerics, druid, sorcerer and a wizard
   - Miklotov Blesk and Camus Aurelius (Clerics)
+  - Corvil Aronav (Triton Cleric): Long blue hair
+  - Yuber Achtfach (Tiefling): Dark Purple and Blacks
   - Viki Pendragon (Flip Cup Closer, Pale White Eyes that are pretty creepy)
-  - Yuber Achtfach (Tiefling)
   - Some others I may not have caught as well.
 - Recognize a guide **Azaka Stormfang**, has a quest to go to Fire Finger and is after a lost family heirloom
-- Pan buys a round of Tej for the party after getting some denaros from The Treasury of Freya (costs 10 silver, one gold)
+- Pan buys a round of Tej for the party after getting some denaro's from The Treasury of Freya (costs 10 silver, one gold)
 - Corvil Aronav (can create water using a can't trip), adventurers from a patron of water deep and the group needs a guide.
   - Clear it's their first time in Chult - _who do you know here?_.
 - Taking the rivers is typically effective rather than the forest.